tonymullen/ups-website/src/partials/s16se/hw/group-project-description.html.md

 ### Iterations 1-4 (25 pts each)

+Note that group evaluation forms can be found on Moodle.
+You will be **required** to fill out the evaluation form twice, once for Iteration 2, and the second time about 3 weeks later for Iteration 3.
+The forms are not anonymous.

-**Iteration 1 Due Date: Mon 3/21, 11:59 PM**
+**Iteration 1 Due Date: Fri 3/25, 11:59 PM**

-**Each team member must** fill out the Iteration 1 Team Evaluation Survey giving scores to each team member (including yourself).
-These scores will be used to normalize grades among the team members.
-You can find this survey on the Moodle site for this class.

 **Iteration 2 Due Date: Mon 4/4, 11:59 PM**

+**Each team member must** fill out the Iteration 2 Group Feedback form giving scores to each team member (including yourself).
+These scores will be used to normalize grades among the team members and to identify potential participation issues.
+You can find this survey on the Moodle site for this class. **These evaluations are not anonymous and are required**.

 **Iteration 3 Due Date: Mon 4/25, 11:59 PM**

+**Each team member must** fill out the Iteration 3 Group Feedback form giving scores to each team member (including yourself).
+This evaluation will help me to identify persistent participation issues and assign grades that accurately reflect the contributions of members. **These evaluations are not anonymous and are required**.

-**Iteration 4 Due Date: Wed 4/11, 11:59 PM**
+**Iteration 4 Due Date: Wed 5/11, 11:59 PM**

 First, create a new repository for your team project on Github and name the repo CS240-YourTeamName (substituting your team name).
 Do not initialize the repository with a readme.